HeyHo-Systems/booker/match_my_statements/README.md

 - `amount.ccy`: Amount with currency code (e.g., 83.83EUR)
 - `slug`: Description with underscores instead of spaces

-These files are typically created by the companion `rename_my_invoices.py` script.
+These files are typically created by the companion `rename_my_invoices` tool and stored in the ~/Downloads/booker/creditcard/ or ~/Downloads/booker/giro/ folders.

 ## Output Files